JC-Saldana/anyCodeInfo/Next/next-guide/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+// Prerender with SWR for later client fetchin.
+The page is still prerendered, SEO friendly,
+// fast to response, but also fully powered by SWR on the client side.
+The data can be dynamic
+// and self-updated over time
-// Prerende with SWR for later client fetching: export async function getStaticProps () {
+ export async function getStaticProps () {
   // `getStaticProps` is executed on the server side. const article = await getArticleFromAPI()